 It is the Planning and Development Committee's mandate to advocate for responsible development that does not infringe on residents' rights and is conducted within the guidelines expressed in Toronto's Official Plan.

-As proposal applications are filed with the City we will post project position statements that express the Committee's reactions as informed by these guidelines.
+As proposal applications are filed with the City we post project position statements that express the Committee's reactions as informed by these guidelines.